 - Divide the dough into two or three portions and roll out one at a time, until paper thin.
 You can do this on a lightly floured workbench, or you can do it straight onto a large, ungreased cookie sheet, as I do.
 This recipe makes enough for my two 10″ x 15″ trays, so divide your dough accordingly.
 (Roll it thin, but within reason.
 See note below.)

 - Using a sharp knife or pizza roller, cut the dough into crackers.
 Prick each one two or three times with a fork and transfer carefully to the cookie sheet if you rolled it out on your bench.
 It’ll look something like this:

 - Bake for 15-20 minutes, until lightly browned and crisp.
 Allow to cool on the tray and then store in an air tight container for up to a week.
-(I did not roll my crackers “paper-thin,” so I had to bake them for a longer time to get them lightly browned and crisp.
-The thicker crackers were helpful in my case because my tray is not non-stick.
-I imagine a non-stick surface would be crucial for removing wafer-thin crackers without breaking them.
-I’ll probably stick to a thick crackers unless I get a non-stick cookie sheet.)
+(I did not roll my crackers “paper-thin,” so I had to bake them longer to get them lightly browned and crisp.
+The thicker crackers were helpful to remove them without breakage because my tray is not non-stick.
+I imagine a non-stick surface would be crucial for removing wafer-thin crackers without breaking them.)

 Crackers are done.
-Next up, let’s make the pea caviar using basic spherification.
+Next up, let’s make the pea caviar using basic spherification (kit available).

 - 200 g Pea Water